pulp/pulpcore/docs/plugins/plugin-writer/concepts/rbac/queryset_scoping.rst

 inherits from ``pulpcore.plugin.viewsets.NamedModelViewSet`` by setting the ``queryset_filtering_required_permission`` class attribute to the value of the permission name.

-For example Tasks are restricted only to those users with the "core.task_viewtask" permission like this::
+For example Tasks are restricted only to those users with the "core.view_task" permission like this::

     TaskViewSet(NamedModelViewSet):